aprietof/lessons/jquery_first_lesson.md

 ### Step 3
 ### Set up JQuery to wait for the "DOM Ready Signal"

+> *What is the DOM ?
+When you open a web page in your browser, the browser retrieves the page’s HTML text and parses it.
+The browser builds up a model of the document’s structure and then uses this model to draw the page on the screen.*

 We want our JQuery to run once all the HTML elements have been loaded, when that happens the DOM sends out a signal saying I'M READY!!!
 We specify that we want to wait for that signal by adding our code inside of a document ready function inside our javascript file: